GeostatsGuy/GeostatsPy/README.md

 #### Installing GeostatsPy

-Firstly, if you haven't installed GeostatsPy, here's the GitHub repository [GeostatsPy GitHub](https://github.com/GeostatsGuy/GeostatsPy/tree/master).
 GeostatsPy is available on the Python Package Index (PyPI) [GeostatsPy PyPI](https://pypi.org/project/geostatspy/).

 To install GeostatsPy, use pip